matn7/CS-Notes/src/main/java/basic_java/README.md

 - If conversions goes the other way it is called **unboxing**.
 - Autoboxing helps in saving memory by reusing already created wrapper objects.
 - However wrapper classes created using new are not reused.
-- Two wrapper objects created using new are not same object
+- Two wrapper objects created using new are not same object.

 ```java
 Integer nineA = new Integer(9);